Chapter 7 Bankruptcy Attorney in Williston, Vermont

 In a Chapter 7 bankruptcy, a debtor’s nonexempt assets are sold, or “liquidated,” to generate funds to pay off debts.
 Any remaining eligible debts are discharged by the court, meaning the debtor no longer has a legal obligation, with a few exceptions, to pay those debts.
 For this reason, Chapter 7 bankruptcy is often referred to as “liquidation” bankruptcy.

 Chapter 7 bankruptcy is the most common form of bankruptcy for individual debtors, most debtors do not have any assets liquidated.
 Should there be assets that could be liquidated in Chapter 7, we will consider the alternative, Chapter 13 bankruptcy.

-A Chapter 7 debtor is be required to surrender a nonexempt assets to pay off debts, whereas in Chapter 13 bankruptcy a debtor keeps the property and simply makes payments of his or her disposable income over time.
-For this reason, Chapter 7 bankruptcies are usually limited to those cases where a debtor has few assets no reasonable prospect of paying off all or a sizeable portion of their debt load.
+A Chapter 7 debtor is required to surrender nonexempt assets to pay off debts, whereas in Chapter 13 bankruptcy a debtor keeps the property and simply makes payments of his or her disposable income over time.
+For this reason, Chapter 7 bankruptcies are usually limited to those cases where a debtor has few assets and no reasonable prospect of paying off all or a sizeable portion of their debt load.

 How to File for Chapter 7 in Vermont

 The Chapter 7 bankruptcy process in Vermont begins with first taking an approved credit counseling course within 180 days before filing your bankruptcy petition.
 During this time, you should also be gathering your financial documents and information regarding your income, expenses, and assets.
 You will need this information to properly fill out your bankruptcy petition and associated paperwork.